-REVIEW: From Russia with Love: Iolanta at Russian Opera Workshop (for Parterre Box)
+REVIEW: Maid in America: Maid of Orleans at Russian Opera Workshop (for Parterre Box)

 A radiant performance showcased the exceptional work done here by gifted young singers.